fohrloop/wakepy/README.md

 **How to use wakepy in tests / CI**: One problem with tests and/or CI systems is that many times the environment is different, and preventing system going to sleep works differently there.
 To fake a succesful inhibit lock in tests, you may set an environment variable: `WAKEPY_FAKE_SUCCESS` to `yes`.

-# ⚖️👑 Key selling points
-- Wakepy supports multiple operating systems and desktop environments
-- Wakepy has permissive MIT licence
-- It has a simple command line interface and a python API
-- Wakepy has very little python dependencies:
-  - Zero if using Windows or macOS or Linux + systemd
-  - One if using linux + [jeepney](https://jeepney.readthedocs.io/) or linux + [dbus-python](https://dbus.freedesktop.org/doc/dbus-python/).

 ## Changelog
 - See [CHANGELOG.md](CHANGELOG.md)